 Shoulder wear

-Insufficient tire pressure causes the tires to buckle as the cord is too kinked and the tread will not sit properly on the road surface.
-This will cause loss of traction and excessive wear, not to mention the risk of sudden dyne failure due to rising temperatures.
-Check and adjust pressure.
+Underinflation causes tire wear because the cord will bend too much and the tread will not sit properly on the road surface.
+This will cause loss of traction and excessive wear, not to mention the risk of sudden tire failure due to increased temperatures.
+Check and adjust the pressure.

 Repair or replace suspension parts.